Carnival of Light (album)

 Carnival of Light is the third studio album by British rock band Ride, released in June 1994 via Creation Records.
+The album is named after a lost song by the Beatles.
 The album showcased the band's shift from shoegazing to a more traditional, folk rock sound.
-It was not well received by critics, and by the end of 1994 even the band members had become disillusioned, referring to it amongst themselves as "Carnival of Shite", although in a 2022 interview Andy Bell stated that he had "made peace with it.
-It’s got a lot of good tracks, like Moonlight Medicine and Birdman".
+It was well received by some critics, magazine Select calling it "another fantastic British album in the old tradition" and reached the UK Top 5.
+However, by the end of 1994 even the band members had become disillusioned, referring to it amongst themselves as "Carnival of Shite", although in a 2022 interview Andy Bell stated that he had "made peace with it.
+It's got a lot of good tracks, like Moonlight Medicine and Birdman".